 Other Sign in options

 Own the rights?

 The following FAQ entries may contain spoilers.
 Only the biggest ones (if any) will be covered with spoiler tags.
-Spoiler tags have been used sparingly in order to make the page more readable.
+Spoiler tags are used sparingly in order to make the page more readable.

-For detailed information about the amounts and types of (a) sex and nudity, (b) violence and gore, (c) profanity, (d) alcohol, drugs, and smoking, and (e) frightening and intense scenes in this movie, consult the IMDb Parents Guide for this movie.
+For detailed information about the amounts and types of (a) sex and nudity, (b) violence and gore, (c) profanity, (d) alcohol, drugs and smoking, and (e) frightening and intense scenes in this movie, consult the IMDb Parents Guide for this movie.
 The Parents Guide for The Bad Seed can be found here.

-Rhoda Penmark (Patty McCormack), an adorable 8-year old with long blonde pigtails, has a few unfortunate habits -- like a tendency to lie, cheat, and even commit murder if anyone crosses her path.
+Rhoda Penmark (Patty McCormack), an adorable 8-year-old with long blonde pigtails, has a few unfortunate habits—like a tendency to lie, cheat, and even commit murder if anyone crosses her path.
 Her mother Christine (Nancy Kelly) fears that Rhoda's ruthless behavior may be inherited, since Christine's own mother was the renown murderess, Bessie Denker.

-Yes.
 The Bad Seed was a 1954 novel by American author William March [1893-1954).
 The novel was adapted into a play of the same title by American playwright James Maxwell Anderson.
 The play was subsequently adapted for the movie by American screenwriter John Lee Mahin [1902-1984].
 A remake of the film, also titled The Bad Seed, was released in 1985.